 On a mission to help you sail through the traditional book publishing process with ease.

-Too many authors find themselves assuming they can tackle publishing without support.
+Too many authors assume they can tackle publishing without support.
 And when they go looking for it—they don’t always find it.
 (It’s a weird world out here.)

-Friends started knocking on my door because they wanted guidance as they began to pitch their book proposals.
+Friends started knocking on my door because they wanted guidance as they pitched their book proposals to publishers.

 I’ve spent the last 6+ years perfecting this process, because I understand how competitive traditional publishing is, how quickly the publishing industry moves, and how there is so little room for error.